-The exact setup of a multi-output Virtual Drummer will depend largely on your DAW, so we recommend to check out the corresponding instructions in your DAWs user guide.
-Usually, what you have to do is ...
+The exact setup of a multi-output Virtual Drummer will depend largely on your digital audio workstation (DAW), so we recommend checking out the corresponding instructions in your DAWs user guide.
+Usually, what you have to do is:

 • Instantiate a multi-output version of Virtual Drummer.
 This usually happens when selecting it from a menu of available virtual instruments, e.g. in the AU Instrument menu in Logic.